tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/geographicRDD.md

 $$Y_i = \alpha + \beta T_i + \gamma DistanceToBoundary_i + \delta T_i*DistanceToBoundary_i + \epsilon_i$$

-Where Y is the outcome, T is the treatment dummy, DistanceToBoundary is the Euclidean distance between the observation $i$ and the nearest boundary point, and $\epsilon$ is the error term. $\beta$ is the coefficient of interest.
+Where Y is the outcome, T is the treatment dummy, $DistanceToBoundary$ is the Euclidean distance between the observation $i$ and the nearest boundary point, and $\epsilon$ is the error term. $\beta$ is the coefficient of interest.

 {{% tip %}}
 Euclidean distance is simply the formal term for the length of the straight line segment between any two points.